EliasOenal/verity/doc/cube.md

 difficulty decreases again before they drop out of the network).
 Smart cubes can get their challenge updated by eligible nodes unless the new difficulty happens to exceed the reserved nonce space.

+#### Payload
+Core contains a TLV Payload field for testing.
+The CCI layer may adopt or replace this pre-defined field.